pawelmaryon/Job-Interview-Pokemon/README.md

 **Ruby version: ruby "3.2.2"**
-To install ruby "3.2.2" Follow steps below:
+To install ruby "3.2.2" Follow the steps below:
 ### Steps for package manager
 ## rbenv
 1. Update your package list